DGM4MICCAI

 Overview

-Deep generative models such as Generative Adversarial Network (GAN) and Variational Auto-Encoder (VAE) are currently receiving widespread attention from not only the computer vision and machine learning communities, but also in the MIC and CAI community.
+Deep generative models such as Diffusion Models, Generative Adversarial Networks (GANs) and Variational Auto-Encoders (VAEs) are currently receiving widespread attention from not only the computer vision and machine learning communities, but also in the MIC and CAI community.
 These models combine the advanced deep neural networks with classical density estimation (either explicit or implicit) for achieving state-of-the-art results.
-DGM4MICCAI workshop at MICCAI 2023 will be all about Deep Generative Models in Medical Image Computing and Computer Assisted Interventions.
+DGM4MICCAI workshop at MICCAI 2026 will be all about Deep Generative Models in Medical Image Computing and Computer Assisted Interventions.

 Submission Details

-The online submission for DGM4MICCAI is open until PLACEHOLDER.
+The online submission for DGM4MICCAI is open until 19.
+June, 11:59 PM Pacific Time.
 Contributions must be submitted online through the CMT submission system.

 We seek contributions that include, but are not limited to: